-Welcome to the training on Case Management Services in Texas provided by the Texas Department of State Health Services (DSHS) and the Texas Health and Human Services Commission (HHSC).
+Welcome to the training on Case Management Services in Texas provided by Texas Health and Human Services (HHS) and the Texas Department of State Health Services (DSHS).

 The goal of this module is to educate physicians and other health-care providers about case management services in Texas, including the Case Management for Children and Pregnant Women program.